-We use the result for $|\delta_1|=|\delta_2|$ when we compute $I(t)$ for alternating potential plotted in Fig.~\ref{fig3}(b) as,
+We use the result for $|\delta_1|=|\delta_2|$ when we compute $I(t)$ for alternating potential plotted in Fig.~\ref{fig3}(b) as

 where we have used $\Delta ^{(+)}\sim 6 \gamma /W^2$ for $W \gg \gamma$.
-One surprising aspect is that Eq.~\ref{alternating2} is a good fit to exact numerics in Fig.~\ref{fig3}(b) beyond $\tau \sim 1$.
+One surprising aspect is that Equation~\eqref{alternating2} is a good fit to exact numerics in Fig.~\ref{fig3}(b) beyond $\tau \sim 1$.
 This can be explained by observing that if we take local models of higher sizes, then we will find numerically that $d^{(0)}$ decreases and the weight gets shifted to a mode which evolves with $\sim4/3 \Delta ^{(+)}$.
-Thus Eq.~\ref{alternating2} remains valid even when the transport occurs in a more non-local region (but not in the full lattice) and hence to longer times, before the system shows the asymptotic power law behaviour.
+Thus Equation~\eqref{alternating2} remains valid even when the transport occurs in a more non local region (but not in the full lattice) and hence to longer times, before the system shows the asymptotic power law behavior.
 Also notice that because there is only one mode of relaxation, the decay is exponential in this timescale.

 For the random disorder case we will have a distribution of $d$ and $\Delta^{(\pm)}$ based on the distribution of disorder.
 However, the principal mode of decay is via $\Delta^{(+)}$.
 To the leading order, the effect of $d_0$ on this mode becomes progressively smaller as we move away from the limiting alternating potential case $|\delta_1|=|\delta_2|$, as it is countered by the $d^{(-)}$ term.
-Furthermore $\Delta^{(-)}$ is typically too small to have a significant effect on evolution in Regimes II and III.
-Finally, the shifting of weight towards a mode $\sim \Delta^{(+)}$ when we take slightly bigger but still local models, is valid for the disordered case as well.
-Hence, simply averaging over $\Delta^{(+)}$ modes is usually enough to get accurate results as presented in Fig.~\ref{fig3}(a).
+Furthermore, $\Delta^{(-)}$ is typically too small to have a significant effect on evolution in regimes II and III.
+Finally, the shifting of weight towards a mode $\sim \Delta^{(+)}$ when we take slightly bigger but still local models is valid for the disordered case as well.
+Hence simply averaging over $\Delta^{(+)}$ modes is usually enough to get accurate results as presented in Fig.~\ref{fig3}(a).

-The final point we need to address is the validity of the approximation we have used to arrive at Eq.~\ref{master1} from Eq.~\ref{firstapprox}.
+The final point we need to address is the validity of the approximation we have used to arrive at Equation~\eqref{master1} from Equation~\eqref{firstapprox}.
 Let us recall that

 For very large $W$, we can expect terms with $|\delta_1|\sim |\delta_2|$ would be statistically insignificant.
 Hence to get a tractable expression, we take the approximation $|\delta_1^2 - \delta_2^2|\gg 0$.
 This would constitute the long tails of the distribution of $\Delta^{(+)}$.
-Finally, to be able to perform the analytical computation simply, we choose to approximate $\Delta^{(+)}$ by,
+Finally, to be able to perform the analytical computation simply, we choose to approximate $\Delta^{(+)}$ by